How is uterine sarcoma diagnosed?

 Sampling and testing endometrial tissue

-These procedures let the doctor see whether the bleeding is caused by benign endometrial overgrowth (hyperplasia), endometrial carcinoma, uterine sarcoma, or some other disease.
-The tests will find many endometrial stromal sarcomas and undifferentiated sarcomas, but less than half of leiomyosarcomas (LMSs).
+These procedures let the doctor see if the bleeding is caused by benign endometrial overgrowth (hyperplasia), endometrial carcinoma, uterine sarcoma, or some other disease.
+The tests will find many endometrial stromal sarcomas and undifferentiated sarcomas, but less than half of leiomyosarcomas (abbreviated LMSs).
 These tests don't find all LMSs because these cancers begin in the muscle layer of the wall of the uterus.
-In order to be found by an endometrial biopsy or D&C, they need to have spread from the middle (muscle) layer to the inner lining of the uterus.
-Often it is only possible to diagnose a LMS by surgically removing it.
+To be found by an endometrial biopsy or D&C, they need to have spread from the middle (muscle) layer to the inner lining of the uterus.
+Often it is only possible to diagnose a LMS by removing it (with surgery).

 In this procedure, a very thin, flexible tube is inserted into the uterus through the cervix.
-Then, using suction, a small amount of endometrium is removed through the tube.
+Then, using suction, a small amount of the uterine lining (endometrium) is removed through the tube.
 Suctioning takes about a minute or less.
 The discomfort is similar to severe menstrual cramps and can be helped by taking a nonsteroidal anti-inflammatory drug such as ibuprofen an hour before starting.
 This procedure is usually done in the doctor's office.

 Dilation and curettage

 If the results of the endometrial biopsy are not conclusive (meaning they can't tell for sure if cancer is present), a procedure called dilation and curettage (D&C) must be done.
-A D&C does not require admission to the hospital -- it is usually done in the outpatient surgery area of a clinic or hospital.
+A D&C is usually done in the outpatient surgery area of a clinic or hospital.
 This procedure is done while the woman is under general or regional anesthesia or conscious sedation (medicine is given into a vein to make her drowsy) and takes about an hour.
-In a D&C, the cervix is dilated and a special surgical instrument is used to scrape tissue from inside the uterus.
+In a D&C, the cervix is dilated and a special surgical instrument is used to scrape the endometrial tissue from inside the uterus.
 A hysteroscopy may be done as well.
 Most women have little discomfort after this procedure.

 Testing endometrial tissue

-The tissue may also be tested to see if the cancer cells contain estrogen receptors and progesterone receptors.
+The tissue may also be tested to see if the cancer cells have estrogen receptors and progesterone receptors.
 These hormone receptors are found on many endometrial stromal sarcomas.
 Cancers with estrogen receptors on the cells are more likely to grow in response to estrogen, while those with progesterone receptors often have their growth decreased by progesterone.
-These cancers may stop growing (or even shrink) when treated with progesterone-like drugs or with drugs that decrease estrogen levels or block estrogens from acting.
+These cancers may stop growing (or even shrink) when treated with certain hormone drugs.
 Checking for these receptors helps predict which patients will benefit from treatment with these drugs.

 Cystoscopy and proctoscopy